-Dr Áine McGillicuddy has supervised in the areas of Comparative Literature, where the comparative methodological tool of Imagology has been applied, as well as in Children's Literature Studies

-Joss Moorkens is an Assistant Professor at the School of Applied Language and Intercultural Studies at Dublin City University and a researcher at the ADAPT Centre and the Centre for Translation and Textual Studies.
-He has authored over 50 journal articles and book chapters on translation technology, post-editing of machine translation, user evaluation of machine translation, translator precarity, and translation technology standards.
-He is a co-editor of the book 'Translation Quality Assessment: From Principles to Practice', published in 2018 by Springer, a special issue of the journal Machine Translation on Human Factors in Neural MT, and a forthcoming special issue of Translation Spaces on sustainable and ethical MT workflows..
-He is a member of the European Association for Machine Translation, the International Association for Translation and Intercultural Studies, and the European Masters in Translation network board.

-I welcome applications from prospective PhD students interested in the following topics:

-- Human factors in machine translation

-- Ethics and translation technology

-- Audiovisual translation

-- Translation and usability

-- Translation and the future of work

-- Translation and sociology

-Dr Joss Moorkens

-Mary Phelan, B.A., H. Dip in Ed., Dip.Trans., PhD, is a lecturer in the School of Applied Language and Intercultural Studies (SALIS) where she teaches Spanish-English translation; community interpreting theory and practice; and translation as a profession, as well as coordinating dissertation and work placement modules.
+I welcome applications from prospective PhD students interested in the following topics: Human factors in machine translation Ethics and translation technology Audiovisual translation Translation and usability Translation and the future of work Translation and sociology Mary Phelan, B.A., H. Dip in Ed., Dip.
+Trans., PhD, is a lecturer in the School of Applied Language and Intercultural Studies (SALIS) where she teaches Spanish-English translation; community interpreting theory and practice; and translation as a profession, as well as coordinating dissertation and work placement modules.
 She is the chairperson of the MA in Translation Studies and the MSc in Translation Technology, both of which belong to the European Masters in Translation (EMT) network.
 She is a member of the Centre for Translation and Textual Studies at DCU.
 In addition, she is the chairperson of the Irish Translators' and Interpreters' Association.

-Dr Mary Phelan

-(Legal and Medical Interpreting, Interpreting Ethics, History of Interpreting) Her research is in the field of Translation Studies, particularly historical provision of court interpreters and contemporary provision of interpreters in courts, police stations, hospitals and other settings.
-She is interested in hearing from interpreters and others with an interest in interpreting who would like to pursue PhD research on the history of interpreting, current interpreter provision, standards, ethical issues.
-Other possible topics relate to translation and interpreting policy, translators' status and working conditions.
+Her research is in the field of Translation Studies, particularly historical Dr Mary Phelan provision of court interpreters and contemporary provision of interpreters in (Legal and Medical courts, police stations, hospitals and other settings.
+She is interested in hearing Interpreting, from interpreters and others with an interest in interpreting who would like to Interpreting Ethics, pursue PhD research on the history of interpreting, current interpreter History of provision, standards, ethical issues.
+Other possible topics relate to translation Interpreting) and interpreting policy, translators' status and working conditions.
 Lucía Pintado Gutiérrez is an Assistant Professor at the School of Applied Language and Intercultural Studies in Dublin City University.
 She holds a European PhD on Pedagogical Translation from the University of Valladolid (Spain) where she completed a BA in Translation and Interpreting and an MPhil in Translation and Intercultural Communication.

-Dr Lucía Pintado Gutiérrez

-(Foreign language education, translation and language learning, translation and memory studies)

-As well as exploring the developing field of language education and pedagogical translation, her research interests include other aspects of applied linguistics, sociolinguistics and translation studies -namely foreign language teaching and learning, translation pedagogy, and learners' motivation and agency.
-Her latest research field lies at the intersection of translation, conflict, and memory studies.
-Her research activity includes publications of journal articles, edited volumes, book chapters, and conference papers on these topics.

-Lucía welcomes expressions of interest for PhD supervision primarily on the students' agency and pedagogical translation; discourse, text genres and translation; foreign language pedagogy; and translation and memory.
+As well as exploring the developing field of language education and translation, her research interests include other aspects related to applied linguistics, sociolinguistics and translation studies -namely foreign language teaching and Dr Lucía Pintado learning; education in pluri- and multilingual contexts; translation pedagogy; Gutiérrez and learners' motivation and agency.
+(Foreign language education, She also researches on translation and memory studies.
+Her research activity translation and includes publications on top journals, edited volumes, book chapters, and language learning, conference papers on these topics. translation and memory studies) Lucía welcomes expressions of interest for PhD supervision primarily on the students' agency and translation in language education; foreign language pedagogy; and translation and memory.